beatum/video-stream-backend/README.md

 ## Description

-A simple video stream service for "STSP" to "HLS".
+A simple video stream service for "RTSP" to "HLS".

 ## Configuration
 ### .env file: